isiahmeadows/mithril.js/design/mvp-utils/router.md

 Two built-in routers exist:

-- `dom(opts)` - Create a DOM router.
-This is exposed from `mithril/dom` and in the full bundle via `Mithril.dom`.
+- `Router.init(Router.dom, prefix?)` - Set the router to the DOM router.
-	- `opts.prefix` - The global prefix to use.
+	- `prefix` - The global prefix to use.
+Defaults to `document.baseURI + "#!"`
-		- When the prefix starts with `#`, routing is based on the URL's hash.
-		- When the prefix starts with `?`, routing is based on the URL's query + hash.
-		- When the prefix starts with anything else, routing is based on the full URL path, query, and hash.
-		- The default prefix is `"#!"`.
-	- Usually used via `Router.initialize(Router.dom(opts))`
+	- This requires HTML5 history support, but will need to include a fallback to `onhashchange` for hash changes to work around [this IE/old Edge bug](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/3740423/#comment-9).
+		- Need to ask someone involved with https://github.com/browserstate/history.js if this bug has a workaround in their library, because I'd likely have to adopt a similar fix/workaround.
+		- Might be easiest to just watch for both and ignore duplicate requests if they were received by the other listener.
 	- Extra `set` options:
 		- `opts.title` - The title of the history entry.
 Currently, out of all major browsers, this only affects the UI in Firefox, but it exists in case people want to use it.

-- `memory` - Get the in-memory router.
-This is exposed from `mithril/router` and in the full bundle via `Mithril.Router.memory`.
+- `Router.init(Router.memory, initialPath = "/")` - Set the router to the in-memory router.
-	- Usually used via `Router.initialize(Router.memory)`
+	- `initialPath` - The initial global path to start with.
+	- Useful for testing and why it's here.

 Here's the TS definitions for those: